Property Taxes When Property Is Held in a Land Trust

 Property taxes are assessed on the property regardless of how title is held.
 A land trust does not reduce, eliminate, or defer property taxes.
 The full assessed value and applicable tax rate apply just as they would if the property were in the owner's name directly.

-What should I know about illinois land trusts?
+What are the key things to know about Florida land trusts?

 Florida allows land trusts and has specific provisions for maintaining the homestead exemption and Save Our Homes cap when property is held in a trust.
 The beneficiary must be a natural person who uses the property as their primary residence.